dcsaorg/DCSA-OpenAPI/domain/documentation/README.md

 - `identifyingCode` added as an object
 - `codeListName` added as an optional field on `IdentifyingParty`
 - `partyCode` is now mandatory in `IdentifyingParty`
-- NB: `codeListResponsibleAgencyCode` is kept in this version even though it will be deprecated in next version as it is already in use in Hamburg Cluster
+- `codeListResponsibleAgencyCode` is marked deprecated and made optional
+- `DCSAResponsibleAgencyCode` is added to `identifyingCode` and marked mandatory

 <a name="v103"></a>[Release v1.0.3 (31 August 2021)](https://app.swaggerhub.com/domains-docs/dcsaorg/DOCUMENTATION_DOMAIN/1.0.3)
 ---